swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 #### The `DistributedActor` protocol and protocols inheriting from it

 This proposal mentioned the `DistributedActor` protocol a few times, however without going into much more depth about its design.
-We will leave this to the *actor runtime* focused proposals, however with regards to isolation we would like do discuss its relation to protocols and protocol conformances:
+We will leave this to the *actor runtime* focused proposals, however in regard to isolation we would like do discuss its relation to protocols and protocol conformances:

 The `DistributedActor` protocol cannot be conformed to explicitly by any other type other than a `distributed actor` declaration.
 This is similar to the `Actor` protocol and `actor` declarations.